Luligu/matterbridge-shelly/README.md

 ### exposeInputEvent

-Choose how to expose the shelly input events: momentary switch or disabled (default disabled)
+Choose how to expose the shelly input events: momentary switch or disabled (default momentary)

 ### inputEventList